-Services that are covered for you What you must pay when you get these services □ Pneumonia vaccine □ Flu vaccine, one each flu season in the fall and winter, with additional flu vaccine shots if medically necessary □ Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B □ COVID-19 vaccine □ Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit, such as shingles or tetanus booster shots.
-See Chapter 6 for more information about coverage and applicable cost sharing. the pneumonia, flu, Hepatitis B, or COVID-19 vaccines.
-There is no coinsurance, copayment, or deductible for all other Medicare-covered Immunizations.
-Inpatient Hospital Care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services Pneumonia vaccine Flu vaccine, one each flu season in the fall and winter, with additional flu vaccine shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit, such as shingles or tetanus booster shots.
+See Chapter 6 for more information about coverage and applicable cost-sharing. the pneumonia, flu, Hepatitis B, or COVID-19 vaccines.
+There is no coinsurance, copayment, or deductible for all other Medicare-covered immunizations.
+In-home support services Receive 12 hours of in-home support after being discharged from an inpatient hospital or skilled nursing facility (SNF) stay.
+Attendants can help with housekeeping, personal care, general supervision and more. \$0 copayment You must obtain prior authorization from your health plan.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs \$0 copayment for each Medicare-covered hospital stay for unlimited days each time you are admitted.
-Your provider may need to obtain prior authorization.
+Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) \$0 copayment or \$1,935 copayment for each Medicare- covered hospital stay for unlimited days each time you are admitted.^{††} You pay these amounts until you reach the out-of-pocket maximum.
 If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
-Medicare hospital benefit periods do not apply.
-(See definition of benefit periods in the chapter titled Definitions of important words.)
-For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the